oracle/rwloadsim/docs/ERRORLIST.md

 When using the -l option to create a default database, you cannot use the -Y option without the -X option.

-### RWL-191 warning: "attempted ociping of terminated database"
+### RWL-191 warning: "attempted %s of terminated database"
-The database you are using for ociping has terminated due to an error.
+The database you are using has terminated due to an error.

-### RWL-192 warning: "attempted ociping without database"
+### RWL-192 warning: "attempted %s without database"
-You can only use ociping with a default or explicitly named database.
+You can only use this statement with an explicitly named database, or in some cases a default database.

 ### RWL-193 error: "missing file name for writing"
 A syntax error during parse of a write, writeline or fprintf statement.